rabbitmq/rabbitmq-website/site/oauth2-examples.md

 cluster.
 Next, the web portal obtains a token and redirects the user to RabbitMQ `/login` endpoint with the token within the HTTP form field `access_token`.
 Finally, RabbitMQ validates the token in the http request and if it is valid, it redirects the user to the overview page.

-By default, the RabbitMQ Management UI is configured with **service-provider initiated logon**, to configure **Identity-Provider initiated logon**, add one entry to the configuration.
-An example is provided here:
+By default, the RabbitMQ Management UI is configured with **service-provider initiated logon**, to configure **Identity-Provider initiated logon**, add one entry to `advanced.config`.
+For example:

 <pre class="lang-erlang">
  ...